FrancescJR/another-example-challenge/README.md

 # Comments

-## About the big picture
+## About the challenge

-I have been itching a little doing this challenge.
+I really liked the test, I have might gone the extra mile, or 10 extra miles, but it could have been done way faster and still it would show how developers think and work.

+But there is a big issue with the description and how it is presented from my point of view.
 Taking into account the whole description, it means that this service is supposed to be like a way to call another API.
 AKA a proxy.
 A proxy it should not have any logic, especially not domain logic.